 Explanation of Using Notes in a Speech - Succeed in Public Speaking by Ron Kurtus.
-Also refer to memorize, extemporaneous, script, boring, monitor, cue cards, concentration, visual aid, video projector, overhead, success, School for Champions.
+Key words: memorize, extemporaneous, script, boring, monitor, cue cards, concentration, visual aid, video projector, overhead, success, School for Champions.
 Copyright © Restrictions

 Using Notes in a Speech

 by Ron Kurtus (25 May 2002)

 If a speaker has memorized a speech or is a person with the "gift of gab" and can speak on a topic extemporaneously, he or she will not need to refer to notes or script.
 For the rest of us, notes are useful, necessary and acceptable--if used properly.

 - What about visual aids?

 The speaker who reads a speech from a script and never looks up at the audience can be boring.
 Often the feeling from the audience is, "Why not give me the script and let me read it at my leisure?"